sgoettel/epistoMap_xml/README.md

 ## Input

-The input XML file should follow the TEI encoding guidelines and contain `<correspDesc>` elements with metadata about the correspondences in the Correspondence Metadata Interchange-Format (CMIF).
+The input XML file should follow the TEI encoding guidelines and contain `<correspDesc>` elements with metadata about the correspondences.
+While the Correspondence Metadata Interchange-Format (CMIF) is recommended for the input XML file, any XML file that contains <correspDesc> elements according to the TEI encoding guidelines will also work.
 Each `<correspDesc>` element should have `<correspAction>` elements for "sent" and "received" actions, including `<persName>`, `<placeName>`, and `<date>` elements.
 To identify unique sender/receiver and their respective location, it's essential to include any kind of ID in the `@ref` attribute of the `<persName>` and a GeoNames URL in the `@ref` attribute of the `<placeName>` element.

-The script is compatible with CMIF input data, and you can find a vast collection of files on [correspsearch.net](https://correspsearch.net/en/home.html) or their [GitHub repository](https://github.com/correspSearch/csStorage).
+As previously mentioned, the script is compatible with CMIF input data, and you can find a vast collection of files on [correspsearch.net](https://correspsearch.net/en/home.html) or the [GitHub repository](https://github.com/correspSearch/csStorage).

 Example input XML structure: